klaviyo-labs/klaviyo-api-guides/README.md

 Currently, there are two guides in this repository: **Understanding customer data** and **Understanding client-side requests**.
 You can see a preview below of the material covered in each guide.

-### These guides are best viewed on NBViewer

-For the best user experience reading these guides, please view them on NBViewer rather than natively in Github.
-You can find [Klaviyo's API guides on NBViewer here](https://nbviewer.org/github/klaviyo-labs/klaviyo-api-guides-public).

 ### Understanding customer data

 Learn how Klaviyo data is structured into events, profiles, and metrics.
 The guide covers a range of use cases from using Klaviyo's APIs to pull customer profiles, to more advanced examples such as identifying customers who made their first purchase during Black Friday / Cyber Monday.